thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

 1. Test your changes

     [Pester](https://pester.dev) (Pester 5.1+) is used as the testing suite for the module.
-At this time the tests for each command only provide for unit testing the parameters and output type.
+At this time, the tests for each command only provide for unit testing the parameters and output type.

     Secret Server offers the ability to have multiple configuration and environmental limitations.
-Therefore at this time no integration tests are included for automatic testing.
+Therefore at this time, no integration tests are included for automatic testing.
 The maintainers will perform manual integration tests as required.
 Please include screenshots or verbose output of your testing if possible.

-    > If your change is altering the module's functionality or function, this requires explicit approval from maintainer(s) before being submitted as a PR.
+    > If your change alters the module's functionality or function, this requires explicit approval from maintainer(s) before being submitted as a PR.

 2. Rebase your changes